Postgraduate Research

 Programme structure

 In MDS, Postgraduate Researchers can undertake research work leading to the award of a Master of Science by Research (MSc by research), Master of Research (MRes), Doctor of Philosophy (PhD) or Doctor of Medicine (MD).
-This activity is managed by the MDS Graduate School, Institute Graduate Directors and Co-ordinators and other academic staff to ensure that students following each route of study receive the necessary support.
+This activity is managed by the CMH Graduate School, Institute Graduate Directors and Co-ordinators and other academic staff to ensure that students following each route of study receive the necessary support.

 MRes